Sachin-4-5/CSharp_Projects/README.md

 1️⃣ Download VS-2022 from Google. <br />
 2️⃣ Select .NET desktop development and click install. <br />
 3️⃣ This installs - .NET SDK, C# Compiler and Console templates. <br />
+4️⃣ Create account on https://home.openweathermap.org/ for using WeatherAPI. <br />
+5️⃣ Then go to API Keys tab and use generated api key in appsettings.json file. <br />
+6️⃣ Note api key takes some time (around 1-2 hr) to get activated. <br />

 ---
 <br />